Developers love to read about best practices on their favourite technology.

 “AWS say that single-table DynamoDB design is best practice so we’re going to follow that”.
 But should you?

-I know I’ve harped on a lot recently about context, but it’s so often neglected in technical decision making.
+I harp on a lot about context, but it’s so often neglected in technical decision making.

 The producers of technical content and advice (myself included) have an onus on them to provide the reasoning for their recommendations and the contexts from which they came to their conclusion.
 What type of workloads does this work best with?
 What type/size of team or organisation is this best fitted for?
 And so on.